hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 A `gmsa` block supports the following:

-* `dns_server` - (Optional) Specifies the DNS server for Windows gMSA.
+* `dns_server` - (Required) Specifies the DNS server for Windows gMSA.
 Set it to empty if you have configured the DNS server in the vnet which is used to create the managed cluster.

-* `root_domain` - (Optional) Specifies the root domain name for Windows gMSA.
+* `root_domain` - (Required) Specifies the root domain name for Windows gMSA.
 Set it to empty if you have configured the DNS server in the vnet which is used to create the managed cluster.

 ---